-8 Gilbert Keith Chesterton, HERETICS, (Filiquarian Publishing 2007)(1905)
+Gilbert Keith Chesterton, HERETICS, (Filiquarian Publishing 2007)(1905)

-9 There are some rare exceptions to this statement.
+There are some rare exceptions to this statement.
 Most importantly the Security Council has the authority under the UN Charter to authorize the use of force for the purpose of maintaining international peace and security.
 See infra IV.C, UN Charter, art.
 42. Even these authorizations, however, rely on individual states to take action.
 The Security Council itself has no enforcement arm, and it can only "authorize" the use of force.
 It cannot order it.
 The rarity of authorizations of use of force by the Security Council illustrates the very limited sense in which this represents an exception to the statement that no coercive force exists to compel compliance with international law.

-10 See Guzman (2008), supra note 6.
+See Guzman (2008), supra note 6.

-oxygen and breathe out carbon dioxide, but surely a high rate of compliance is not what we are trying to achieve.
+international law.
+There would be perfect compliance with international law if the only rule were that people must breathe in oxygen and breathe out carbon dioxide, but surely a high rate of compliance is not what we are trying to achieve.

 A rule that fails to achieve perfect compliance may nevertheless generate some "compliance-pull" and change the behavior of some states.
-A good rule with imperfect compliance would still move the international system closer to the preferred outcome.
-In other words, incomplete compliance with a desirable rule is better than not having the rule at all.
+Incomplete compliance with a desirable rule is better than not having the rule at all.
 By way of example, consider the international law prohibition of war crimes.
 War crimes are a common feature of war.
-Indeed, one would be hard-pressed to find a significant conflict that did not feature war crimes.
+Indeed, one would be hardpressed to find a significant conflict that did not feature war crimes.
 Despite this highly imperfect level of compliance, the prohibition is both desirable and effective if it causes a reduction in the number of war crimes committed.
 Less than perfect compliance is not a good reason to eliminate the rule.